On the local monodromy of A-hypergeometric functions and some monodromy invariant subspaces: Abstract

 \section{Abstract}

-We study the local monodromy of $A$--hypergeometric functions with respect to small loops around a coordinate hyperplane $x_i =0$ for nonresonant parameters.
-In particular we obtain a formula for the characteristic polynomial of this local monodromy which is similar to the one obtained by Ando, Esterov and Takeuchi for the monodromy at infinity.
-Our proof is combinatorial and can be adapted to provide an alternative proof for the latter formula.
-We also characterize when the solution space of an $A$--hypergeometric $D$--module at a nonsingular point has a nontrivial monodromy invariant subspace.
+We obtain an explicit formula for the characteristic polynomial of the local monodromy of $A$--hypergeometric functions with respect to small loops around a coordinate hyperplane $x_i =0$.
+This formula is similar to the one obtained by Ando, Esterov and Takeuchi for the local monodromy at infinity.
+Our proof is combinatorial and can be adapted to provide an alternative proof for the latter formula as well.
+On the other hand, we also prove that the solution space at a nonsingular point of certain irregular and irreducible $A$--hypergeometric $D$--modules has a nontrivial global monodromy invariant subspace.